Shop Linerworld.com

 Algae build-up

-Not keeping up with your above ground pool during the winter can cause issues with algae, which can lead to staining and discoloration and other damage to your pool liner and accessories.
+Not properly closing your pool or keeping up with maintenance can cause issues with algae.
+Algae growth can lead to stains on your pool liner, discoloration, and other damage to your pool liner and accessories.

 • Keep up with winter pool maintenance tasks.
 Setting alerts or using a pool app to keep track can be helpful — especially during the off-season when your pool isn’t necessarily top of mind.